ldn-softdev/jtc/User Guide.md

 bash $
 ```

-If the source string contains Unicode code points, those will be correctly translated into
+If the source string contains Unicode code points, it will be correctly
-respective UTF-8 characters:
+translated to UTF-8 characters:

 ```bash
 bash $ <<<'"Unicode char: \u1234"' jtc -qq
 Unicode char: ሴ